mhansen/graphviz-docs/content/en/docs/attrs/mosek.md

 types:
 - bool
 used_by: G
-descripton: Whether to use the [MOSEK constraint solver](https://www.mosek.com/)
+description: Whether to use the [MOSEK constraint solver](https://www.mosek.com/)
 ---
 If Graphviz is built with `MOSEK` defined, `mode=ipsep` and `mosek=true`, the [Mosek software](https://www.mosek.com) is use to solve the ipsep constraints.